VTT Centre for Nuclear Safety

 - Customer-tailored measurements, with sample analysis both on- and off-line

-We have a comprehensive set of equipment for the characterization of aerosols in both gas and liquid phases as well as for the characterization of gaseous species.
+We have a comprehensive set of equipment for the characterisation of aerosols in both gas and liquid phases as well as for the characterisation of gaseous species.

-In our radiochemistry laboratory we can accurately characterize radioactive materials, e.g. decommissioning waste.
+In our radiochemistry laboratory, we can help you accurately characterise radioactive materials like decommissioning waste.
 We offer:

 - Qualitative and quantitative analysis of radionuclides in structural materials, water, food, and other irradiated, contaminated, and natural materials

 - Characterisation of activated and contaminated wastes, such as for decommissioning waste streams (but excluding spent nuclear fuel material)